 (ii) Study the areas that need to be reviewed in order to adapt them to reflect regional needs.

-(c) Finalise the draft and subsequently present it for endorsement to the WP29.
+(c) Finalise the draft and subsequently present it for endorsement to the WP.29.

 III.
 Technical rationale

 Introduction

 The industry producing two- and three-wheeled vehicles in the scope of this UN GTR is a global one, with companies selling their products in many different countries.
 The Contracting Parties to the 1998 Agreement have determined that work should be undertaken to address the environmental performance requirements from two- and three-wheeled vehicles of category 3 as a way to help improve air quality internationally.